 The following Restructuring & Insolvency guidance note provides comprehensive and up to date legal information covering:

 BREXIT: The UK is leaving the EU on Exit Day (as defined in the European Union (Withdrawal) Act 2018).
 This has an impact on this Practice Note.
-For further guidance on the impact of Brexit on securitisation, see Practice Note: Preparing for Brexit: Securitisation Regulation—quick guide.
+For further guidance on the impact of Brexit on securitisation, see Practice Note: Impact of Brexit: Securitisation Regulation—quick guide.

 Essentially, securitisation makes use of a receivables income stream through the creation of a special purpose vehicle (SPV) which issues bonds or notes to obtain cheaper finance.
 It was originally used in the US and is essentially a sophisticated method of factoring receivables.
 Types of receivables which can be securitised include: